client9/client9-website-2017/content/post/20171023-debian-find-packages-without-reverse-dependencies.md

 ---
 Find all Debian packages that are either orphans, user commands or critical components. <!-- more -->

 When trying to make minimal OS, one wants to get rid of as many non-critical packages as possible.
-Under Debian, `apt-cache rdepends --installed` on a given package show the reverse dependencies, or a list of other packages that depend on it.
+Under Debian, `apt-cache rdepends --installed` on a given package shows the reverse dependencies, or a list of other packages that depends on it.

+The bash script below scans all installed packages and emits a list of packages without any reverse dependencies.

 Packages without any reverse dependencies could be one of three things: